RakhithJK/FelisCatus-SwitchyOmega-wiki/Mozilla.md

 1. `HTTP` proxies are wrongly treated as `HTTPS` proxies.
     * This is a known bug in Mozilla: https://bugzilla.mozilla.org/show_bug.cgi?id=1359417
     * There is no workaround right now.
 So your HTTP proxies probably won't work.
+Other proxies are not affected.
 1. PAC Profiles are not working either applied directly or through Switch Profiles.
     * For requests that ends up switched to PAC Profiles, an error is raised and direct connection is used instead.
 1. Options syncing is disabled by default behind a Firefox flag and has not been tested yet.